TechyMatt/terraform-azure-palo-hub/README.md

 ## Overview of deployment

 This terraform workspace by default deploys a dual region setup within Azure (Central US & East US 2) deploying seperate Inbound and Outbound East West Palo Altos.
 The Palo Alto devices are deployed using bootstrapping leveraging Cloud-Init and documentation around that can be located at the [Palo Alto Documentation for Cloud Init](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/bootstrap-the-vm-series-firewall/create-the-init-cfgtxt-file/sample-init-cfgtxt-file.html#id114bde92-3176-4c7c-a68a-eadfff80cb29).
-Settings for the Bootstrapping can be located at the [Palo Alto Bootstrap settings](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-the-vm-series-firewall-in-azure.html)
+Settings for the Bootstrapping can be located at the [Palo Alto Bootstrap settings](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-the-vm-series-firewall-in-azure.html).

+To provide consistency for connectivity, a /28 of Public IP prefexis is provision per region.
+This can be configurable in the networking_definitions_variable if more are required.

 ## Deployment pre-requisits